y-crdt/ydotnet/docs/decisions.md

 # Decision

-## 2023-10-16 Do not document internal classes via XML ocmments

-They are tedious and annoying to write and have to be updated regularly.
-Thefore it does not make sense to add any XML comments for XML types.
-We should document code and the reason why something has been implemented in a certain way.
+## 2023-10-16 Publicly exposed elements must be documented

+The documentation for `class` and `struct` elements is important to instruct external users on how to use the library.
+These elements are normally under the `YDotNet.Document` namespace.

+The `internal` or `private` classes, however, must not be documented.
+It's allowed to add comments explaining why such code works the way it does, though.
+Bigger decisions must be documented in this document.

 ## 2023-10-16 No circular dependencies between native and types